 Figure 1 shows the reference architecture for SIP RPH signing in the context of emergency originations.
 The architecture used for signing the SIP RPH associated with emergency originations builds on the calling number authentication/verification architecture supported by 3GPP [TS 24.229] and [23.228] in which an IBCF in an originating network, if configured through operator policies, invokes an AS via the Ms reference point for the signing of identity information if available in an incoming request.
 The IBCF then includes the signed information in the outgoing request.
 In Figure 1, the emergency call is originated from service provider A’s network that performs the authentication service and is terminated in NG9-1-1 Emergency Services Network Provide 1’s network, which performs the verification service.

-As described in Section V.2.1 of 3GPP [TS 24.229], the Ms reference point is used to request the signing of an Identity header field or to request verification of a signed identity in an Identity header field.
+As described in Clause V.2.1 of 3GPP [TS 24.229], the Ms reference point is used to request the signing of an Identity header field or to request verification of a signed identity in an Identity header field.
 The protocol to be used on the Ms Reference Point is HTTP 1.1, as specified in [RFC 2616].

 Figure 1 – Architecture for Signing SIP RPH of Emergency Originations